cocoar-dev/Cocoar.Capabilities/docs/performance-analysis.md

 | All Query (Small) | 1.18 KB | +0 bytes | 100% |
 | All Query (Large) | 1.18 KB | +7.2 KB | 14% |

+### Optional Capability Ordering Overhead

+Capability ordering is conditional.
+If no capability implements `IOrderedCapability`, the ordering scan exits immediately (O(n) predicate scan with early break, typically branch-predictable) and no sort occurs.

+When ordered capabilities are present:
+1. A single pass records original indices to preserve stability when duplicate `Order` values exist.
+2. A one-time stable sort runs using the original index map as a secondary key.
+3. The resulting arrays are cached in the immutable composition; subsequent `GetAll()` / `GetAll<T>()` calls do not re-sort.

+Benchmark highlights (relative observations – see `OrderingBenchmarks` for reproducible runs):
+- Already sorted or small sets: sort cost often below noise threshold.
+- Reverse-ordered worst case: additional cost is proportional to `n log n` but still dominated by capability instantiation for moderate sizes (≤500).
+- Duplicate order groups: stability bookkeeping adds a small dictionary allocation already amortized by capability count.
+- Recompositions with no structural change: skip sort entirely (arrays reused) yielding near-zero overhead.

+Practical guidance: only pay for ordering when you declare it; you can freely mix ordered and unordered capability sets without global penalties.

 ## Understanding Registry Overhead

 ### Why Overhead Exists